freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/computer-science/data-structures/linked-lists/index.md

 Linked List |  (Introduction)
 Like arrays, Linked List is a linear data structure.
 Unlike arrays, linked list elements are not stored at contiguous location; the elements are linked using pointers or like in the example using Javascript, a reference to the next node.
+As such, the size of a Linked List is not fixed.
+It can be altered, unlike in an array where the size remains constant once initialized.

 If you want to understand Linked Lists, it helps to understand **Arrays**.